mono/website/docs/compiling-mono/small-footprint.md

 Reducing code in assemblies
 ---------------------------

-To reduce the size of the managed assemblies, use the linker tool in the cecil svn module.
+To reduce the size of the managed assemblies, use the linker tool in the cecil git module.